Perhaps one

 awareness and level the playing field by getting Industry leaders with

-competing agendas to focus common interests - not an easy task when it comes to getting 30 states to agree on the same thing.
+competing agendas to focus common interests - not an easy task when it

 treatment, and welfare fall upon your shoulders.
+That's

-and to stay informed on the latest Industry topics about medication policies.
+and to stay informed on the latest Industry topics about medication

 |